-Postpartum dysregulation of the thyroid gland is another possible cause of depression.
+Postpartum dysregulation of the thyroid gland is a possible cause of depression.
 This condition is also linked to fatigue.
 The thyroid gland regulates several hormones and drops production dramatically after birth, returning to normal functioning in three sequential stages.
 The first stage, which can last from three to six months, is called hyperthyroidism.
-In the case of hyperthyroidism, the thyroid goes into overdrive, resulting in anxiety and insomnia.
-The second phase is hypothyroidism where production is slowed, causing lethargy and weight gain.
-The final stage in recovery is when output reaches prepregnant levels.
+In the case of hyperthyroidism, the thyroid goes into overdrive, sometimes resulting in anxiety and insomnia.
+The second phase is hypothyroidism where production is slowed, often causing lethargy and weight gain.
+The final stage in recovery is when output reaches pre-pregnancy levels.
 Investigations into the relationship between thyroid dysregulation and postpartum depression have yielded contradictory results and no firm link has been proven.
 Therefore, treatment is considered only when symptoms are severe enough to interfere with daily living.

 There has been research on specific hormones and postpartum depression.
-Hormones levels change dramatically throughout pregnancy, delivery, and the postpartum period.
+Hormone levels change dramatically throughout pregnancy, delivery, and the postpartum period.
 Researchers are examining a possible relationship between sudden shifts in hormone levels and postpartum depression.

-Sleeplessness and fatigue are common complaints.
+Sleeplessness and fatigue are common complaints following childbirth.
 Giving birth taxes a woman's strength, and it can take several weeks to recover.
 A cesarean delivery is major surgery and requires even more recovery time.
-Combined with the energy spent caring for a baby around the clock as well as tending to other responsibilities, it is no surprise new mothers suffer inadequate rest.
+Combined with the energy spent caring for a baby around the clock as well as tending to other responsibilities, it is no surprise new mothers experience inadequate rest.
 The resulting fatigue may increase a woman's vulnerability and be an added risk for depression.

 The mother's changing role may feed the feeling of "inadequacy."
 Women with depression sometimes view these changes differently than do non-depressed women.

 The mother's attitude toward her pregnancy may be important when evaluating risk.
 It is common for a woman to feel doubt about pregnancy, particularly when unplanned.
 A greater incidence of depression is reported among women who were ambivalent about pregnancy.

-Weight gain during pregnancy can also affect self-esteem and increase a risk of depression.
+Weight gain during pregnancy can also affect self-esteem and increase the risk of depression.